Nunavut: 20th and 21st centuries

 Discussions on dividing the Northwest Territories along ethnic lines began in the 1950s, and legislation to achieve this was introduced in 1963.
 After its failure, a federal commission recommended against such a measure.

-During the 1970s, activism increased among the Inuit, First Nations, and Innu peoples for recognition of their forced assimilation.
+In the 1970s, activism increased among the Inuit, First Nations, and Innu peoples for recognition of their forced assimilation.
 In 1976, as part of the land claims negotiations between the Inuit Tapiriit Kanatami (then called the "Inuit Tapirisat of Canada") and the federal government, the parties discussed division of the Northwest Territories to provide a separate territory for the Inuit.
 On April 14, 1982, a plebiscite on division was held throughout the Northwest Territories.
 A majority of the residents voted in favour and the federal government gave a conditional agreement seven months later.